imbugs/hbar/README.md

 cd crypto-strats
 env MYSQL_ROOT_PASS='new_password' vagrant up
 ```
 `vagrant up` will startup an Ubuntu 14.04 virtual machine.
 If this is the first time using vagrant, it will take a while to download Ubuntu.
-Next we log into the vm with `vagrant ssh` and move to the script directory. `bootstrap.sh` simply installs all of our dependencies.
-Default mysql root password and phpmyadmin password are 'vagrant'.
+Once Ubuntu is setup, vagrant will run the `bootstrap.sh` provisioning script found in the scripts directory.
+This provisioning script will download all of the project dependencies.
+The default mysql root password and phpmyadmin password are 'vagrant'.
 You must set the MYSQL_ROOT_PASS environment variable to override this default.

 ## Running the Server
 ### Running on the VM